 - Encourage them to get a second opinion before changing anything important such as a will or financial information.

-How to report elder financial abuse
+How to report a problem

 As of July 1, 2014, certain professionals must report any suspected or actual physical or sexual abuse, caretaker neglect, or exploitation of at-risk elders (persons 70 years of age or older).
 Colorado Adult Protective Services has a website that explains the law and provides online training.
 Your local County Human Services department or adult protective services will offer a helpful page with information on adult protection.
 If the abuse or exploitation is severe, you should call the police immediately.